juberiya1ajaz/MHH-2/README.md

 - Implementation of Auyth0 and MATLAB.
 - Collaboration with other developers.

-## 🚀 What's next for Therapy and you
+## 🚀 What's next for Therapy and You
+- We aim to develop this platform and collaborate with doctors and hospitals to make it a genuine free product that benefits everyone and introduces new features and other enhancements.

 - Improving the sentiment analysis model.
 - Deploying the web app.
+- Building a mobile app